Thank you for your interest in being included in DesignFast™

 - How do you handle migrating to a new version of your API, do you deprecate your old endpoints in a strict time frame?

-- What is your preferred method of letting users know their is an api update or release?
+- What is your preferred method of letting users know there is an update?

-For flat files, csv files are prefered.
-The table below is the currently accepted file header.
-Flat files can be either sent directly to use via email, dropboxed in our specific folder, or if you have a specific location for your flat file, we can pull the file based on a time interval you’d like to set (e.g., you store it on a server at /dsp/myFlatFile.csv and we will make a request to that directory and pull all flat files over rsync / SFTP / or a similar utility.
+For flat files, csv files are preferred in UTF-8 encoding.
+The table below is a guideline for part data.
+Flat files can be either sent directly to us via email, dropboxed in our specific folder, or if you have a specific location for your flat file, we can pull the file based on a time interval you’d like to set (e.g., you store it on a server at /parts/myFlatFile.csv and we will make a request to that directory and pull all flat files over rsync / SFTP / or a similar utility.
 On each new pull, we will overwrite our previous data stored.
 If you would like us to append the new data to the flat file, rather than overwriting, please let us know in advance.

 If none of the other data sources are of interest to you, WTWH can open up an endpoint that you could post data too.
 Just pass your DesignFast specific endpoint a JSON/XML object and WTWH can ingest the data.
 You’ll have to let WTWH know beforehand on the structure and type of data to be ingested as well as any metadata that should be displayed in regards to your parts listed.